 The immune system in those with chronic illness may be overactive and instead of attacking infections the chronic illness immune system wastes time and energy fighting the body’s own organs, joints, nerves, and/or muscles.
 This is exactly what is happening in my body right now.

 Like many people with chronic illness, I am on medicines to suppress my overactive immune systems.
 Consequently, I need to avoid being around sick people.
 A minor cold in a healthy person could progress to a dangerous infection in someone with chronic illness.
-I have cancelled plans with friends after learning that they are sick.
+I have canceled plans with friends after learning that they are sick.
 Some thought I was being a little too paranoid.
 They don’t understand that the last time I caught a cold, I ended up in the hospital and I almost died.
 Anyone who lives through that will be terrified of it happening again.

 The wait/search for a diagnosis